alexch/codelikethis/public/projects/guess.md

 After you get a feel for the game, it's time to write a software version of the game, where the *human* thinks of a number between 1 and 100 and the *computer* tries to guess it.

-In the *optimal* solution, the game will find the correct number in no more than `[log2(n)+1]` guesses -- so for n=100, that's 7 guesses *max*.
-This solution is a good example of a *binary search algorithm* (not to be confused with *binary notation* which is a different kind of binary).

-However, if you have trouble coding a binary search, start by getting it to work with something simpler, like guessing a [random number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) between 1 and 100.
-Once that's working, make a [WIP commit](), take a break, then try to use a binary search instead.
+Think carefully about how the computer will guess a number.
+Start with it guessing a [random number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) between 1 and 100.
+Once that's working, high five, take a break, then try to use a more efficient guessing algorithm instead.

 > "Make it work, make it right, make it fast -- in that order." - Kent Beck